Anindita123-code/MS4-full-stack-artsea/README.md

     $ pip3 install django-storages
     $ pip3 freeze > requirements.txt

-    * To connect Jango to s3 we need to add some settings in settings.py to tell it which bucket it should be communicating with.
+    Step 15 - To connect Jango to s3 we need to add some settings in settings.py to tell it which bucket it should be communicating with.
 We'll only want to do this on Heroku.
 So let's add an if statement
-    * to check if there's an environment variable called USE_AWS in the environment.
+    Step 16 - to check if there's an environment variable called USE_AWS in the environment.
 If so we will define the AWS_STORAGE_BUCKET_NAME, AWS_S3_REGION_NAME and our access key, and secret access key, which we'll get from the environment.
-    * With those settings added, we will go to Heroku and add our AWS keys to the config variables along with a key called USE_AWS which is set to true, so that our setting file knows to use the AWS configuration when we deploy to Heroku
+    Step 17 - With those settings added, we will go to Heroku and add our AWS keys to the config variables along with a key called USE_AWS which is set to true, so that our setting file knows to use the AWS configuration when we deploy to Heroku
-    * Next we will need to remove the disable collectstatic variable so that with our next deployment in Heroku the static files are collected automatically into S3
+    Step 18 - Next we will need to remove the disable collectstatic variable so that with our next deployment in Heroku the static files are collected automatically into S3
-    * Back in our settings file we need to tell django where our static files will be coming from in production this would be our bucket name (AWS_STORAGE_BUCKET_NAME in configvars).s3.amazonaws.com
+    Step 19 - Back in our settings file we need to tell django where our static files will be coming from in production this would be our bucket name (AWS_STORAGE_BUCKET_NAME in configvars).s3.amazonaws.com
-    * The next step is to tell django that in production we want to use s3 to store our static files whenever someone runs collectstatic And that we want any uploaded product images to go there also we will do this by creating a file called custom_storages.py and create a custom class called static_storage and tell Django that we want to store static files in a location from settings.py (STATICFILES_LOCATION)
+    Step 20 - The next step is to tell django that in production we want to use s3 to store our static files whenever someone runs collectstatic And that we want any uploaded product images to go there also we will do this by creating a file called custom_storages.py and create a custom class called static_storage and tell Django that we want to store static files in a location from settings.py (STATICFILES_LOCATION)
-    * The same step is repeated for media files and specify the MEDIAFILES_LOCATION key in settings.py so that whenever we run python3 manage.py runserver collectstatic (While DISABLE_COLLECTSTATIC is set to 0).
+    Step 21 - The same step is repeated for media files and specify the MEDIAFILES_LOCATION key in settings.py so that whenever we run python3 manage.py runserver collectstatic (While DISABLE_COLLECTSTATIC is set to 0).
-    * Whenever collectstatic is run Static files will be collected into a static folder in our s3 bucket automatically.
+    Step 22 - Whenever collectstatic is run Static files will be collected into a static folder in our s3 bucket automatically.
 To make sure it works, all we have to do is add all these changes.
 Commit them. and then issue a git push.
 Which will trigger an automatic deployment to Heroku.
 With that done if we look at the build log.
 We can see that all the static files were collected successfully.
         And if we now go to s3 We can see we have a static folder in our bucket with all our static files in it.
-    * While our app is deploying we will add media files to s3.
+    Step 23 - While our app is deploying we will add media files to s3.
 We can do this by creating a new folder in S3 called media, and upload the workshop and related images for the site
-    * Next under manage public permissions, we have to grant public read access to these objects and then click upload.
+    Step 24 - Next under manage public permissions, we have to grant public read access to these objects and then click upload.

 So now my AWS has both my static and my media files that are needed to run the application.